Trewena

 Carne and Pendower

-Heading into the Roseland, Carne and Pendower beaches which adjoin at low tide to form a 1.5 mile stretch of beautiful golden sand.
-Both managed by the National Trust so you can expect an emphasis on beautiful natural landscapes.
-There’s parking at both ends and are popular start off points for walks on the Southwest Coast path, as well as for beach days filled with rock pooling, swimming and picknicking.
-At the Pendower end of the beach there’s a small stream that flows across the sand which acts as a honeypot for smaller children who will enjoy making dams.
-Dog owners will be pleased to know that Carne is dog friendly all year round.
+Heading into the Roseland, Carne and Pendower beaches join at low tide to form a 1.5-mile stretch of beautiful golden sand.
+Both managed by the National Trust, so expect natural landscapes over commercial frills.
+There’s parking at both ends, and they’re popular start points for sections of the South West Coast Path.
+At the Pendower end a small stream flows across the sand, a honeypot for smaller children who like building dams.
+Carne is dog-friendly all year round.

 Trelissick Beach

-This beach is located within the grounds of the National Trust Trelissick estate and the short walk over the parkland to the beach offers jaw dropping views over the the River Fal looking down towards to Falmouth.
-The beach itself is a mix of sand and shingle but it’s tranquil waters are matched by its peaceful atmosphere and family friendly vibe.
+Within the grounds of the National Trust Trelissick estate.
+The short walk over the parkland offers jaw-dropping views over the River Fal looking down towards Falmouth.
+The beach itself is a mix of sand and shingle, with tranquil water and a peaceful, family-friendly atmosphere.

-Trelissick beach from the woodland path looking over a gate
+Trelissick beach viewed from the woodland path, looking through a five-bar gate towards the water.